Foyle is an official OET Test Venue and Derry is also home to one of three OSCE centres in the UK (Ulster University).

-Nurses will undertake a paid work placement in healthcare in Northern Ireland, UK.
+Nurses will undertake a paid work placement in private healthcare in Northern Ireland, UK.
 The nature of work will typically be as an Auxiliary Nurse in a private Care/Nursing home.
 During this time they will prepare for an take the OSCE 2 practical exam in Derry.

 - Visa: Tier 2 (Health & Care) visa

-This course is specifically for overseas nurses who have qualified to work as a nurse in their home country.
+This course is specifically for overseas nurses who ar qualified to work as a nurse in their home country.

 This course varies in duration – from 12 months to 24 months in total.
 The duration depends on the nurses’ level of English at the start of the programme – studying OET Medical English from 3-12 months in total.
 The Work Placement part of the programme is maximum duration of 8 months.
 This is because once nurses begin work as a ‘pre-registered’ candidate, they will have 3 attempts in 8 months of successfully pass the OSCE exam.

 - Qualified nurse in home country

 - Minimum level of English IELTS level 5.0/5.5 (IELTS certificate is not required for application for Student Visitor Visa)